UK: Three killed in Reading stabbing attack | DW | 21.06.2020

 Three people have been killed in a stabbing attack in the English town of Reading, police said.
-Authorities have arrested one man.
-The site of the stabbing hosted a peaceful Black Lives Matter rally earlier.
+Authorities have arrested one man but are not treating the incident as terrorism-related.

 The stabbings took place at the site of a peaceful Black Lives Matter protest that was held in the town earlier in the day.
 However, one of the protest organizers said on social media that the demonstration had ended and all participants had left before the stabbings occurred.